Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Low exposure to carbon monoxide (CO) can cause headaches and dizziness, while high levels can lead to vomiting, impaired vision, and even death.

 Carbon monoxide is virtually impossible to detect by smell, sight, or sound, making it a difficult threat to discern.
-But there are things you can do to ward off CO-related injuries.
+But there are things you can do to ward off CO poisoning.

 Install a CO detector

 You can help keep your family safe by installing a carbon monoxide detector that alerts you if CO reaches dangerous levels in your home.
-A detector that plugs into an electrical outlet, like the Kidde Nighthawk Alarm (about $28*), provides extra reassurance and saves you from needing to change batteries.
+A detector that plugs into an electrical outlet, like the Kidde Nighthawk Alarm, provides extra reassurance and saves you from needing to change batteries.
 And combination smoke and carbon monoxide detectors pull double-duty.

 Keep up with home maintenance